hagenlauer/AndRemote/README.md

 AndRemote
 =========

-A remote application for Android 2.3, allows mouse movement, left and right klicks.
+A remote application for Android 4.0, allows basic controls + my favourite key-combinations.
 Install the .apk,
 run the .jar file on your local System and make sure the phone and computer are in